Boeing B-29 Superfortress: Design and development

+The most common cause of maintenance headaches and catastrophic failures was the engines.
+Although the Wright R-3350 Duplex-Cyclone radial engines later became a trustworthy workhorse in large piston-engined aircraft, early models were beset with dangerous reliability problems.
 This problem was not fully cured until the aircraft was fitted with the more powerful Pratt & Whitney R-4360 "Wasp Major" in the B-29D/B-50 program, which arrived too late for World War II.
 Interim measures included cuffs placed on propeller blades to divert a greater flow of cooling air into the intakes, which had baffles installed to direct a stream of air onto the exhaust valves.
 Oil flow to the valves was also increased, asbestos baffles were installed around rubber push rod fittings to prevent oil loss, thorough pre-flight inspections were made to detect unseated valves, and mechanics frequently replaced the uppermost five cylinders (every 25 hours of engine time) and the entire engines (every 75 hours).
 (Note: As efforts were made to eradicate the problems a succession of engine models were fitted to B-29s.
 B-29 production started with the −23, which were all modified to the "war engine" −23A.
 Other versions were −41 (B-29A), −57, −59.)

+During development, the high-altitude performance of the B-29's Wright R-3350 engines was severely limited by turbine blade failures inside their dual General Electric turbosuperchargers, where exhaust gases exceeded 1,500 °F (815 °C).
+To survive these extreme temperatures without warping or undergoing thermal creep, GE aviation pioneer Dr. Sanford Moss introduced Vitallium (later designated Haynes Stellite 21), a high-strength cobalt-chromium-molybdenum superalloy.
+Originally developed in 1932 by Austenal Laboratories as a lightweight, biocompatible, and corrosion-resistant material for dental dentures and orthopedic implants, Vitallium possessed the precise high-temperature metallurgical stability required for aviation.
+Utilizing the same "lost-wax" precision investment casting technique employed by the dental industry, GE was able to mass-produce the alloy into highly durable turbine "bucket wheels."
+This cross-industry metallurgical innovation provided the B-29 with reliable high-altitude turbocharging capabilities, giving the United States a critical strategic advantage over Axis powers, who lacked access to the strategic cobalt and chromium reserves needed to manufacture comparable high-temperature alloys.

 Pilots, including the present-day pilots of the Commemorative Air Force's Fifi, one of the last two remaining flying B-29s, describe flight after takeoff as being an urgent struggle for airspeed (generally, flight after takeoff should consist of striving for altitude).
 Radial engines need airflow to keep them cool, and failure to get up to speed as soon as possible could result in an engine failure and risk of fire.
 One useful technique was to check the magnetos while already on takeoff roll rather than during a conventional static engine-runup before takeoff.